-When Blue Waters starts a compute job, it places it on a
+When Blue Waters starts a compute job, it first places it on a

 node.
-From there, we can send our applications for execution either in a
+From there, we have to send our applications to compute nodes for execution either in a

 Shifter environment.
-The set of commands to do that
+The set of commands for using Shifter environment

 UDI was specified as a PBS directive, we have to set